06antor/FlowzaJS/README.md

 ### 1. SPA-style Navigation

 - Intercepts `<a data-router-link href="...">` clicks inside `#app`.
-- Loads new pages via AJAX with custom header `X-Requested-With: barba-mini`.
+- Loads new pages via AJAX with custom header `X-Requested-With: flowza`.
 - Updates browser URL and history using `pushState`.
 - Supports back/forward navigation.
 - Scrolls to top on navigation.